 A Brief History Of College GameDay At Penn State

-If GameDay makes the right decision and heads to State College this month, it would mark the sixth time the show has visited Happy Valley since 1997.
-The first five times the GameDay crew visited Penn State include thrilling victories, but also a pair of crushing defeats for the Nittany Lions.
+The first seven times the GameDay crew visited Penn State include thrilling victories, but also a pair of crushing defeats for the Nittany Lions.

 November 8, 1997: No. 4 Michigan vs. No. 3 Penn State